QEF/SternheimerGW/test-suite/overview.md

 * obtain the Green's function on the imaginary axis
 * use the multishift solver to obtain the Green's function
 * convolute G and W on the imaginary axis to obtain the self energy
+* convolute G and W on the real axis to obtain the self energy
 * obtain the exchange self energy
 * overcome the divergence of the Coulomb potential with spherical truncation
 * overcome the divergence of the Coulomb potential with 2d truncation